Terminal Commands Manual

 body>

-How can you learn about all those mysterious Terminal commands, such as ls or cd?
+?
 Is it some kind of arcane knowledge, handed down only to initiates after grueling initiations?
 Well, no. Actually, anyone can learn about Terminal commands, if they know where to look.

 How to use the commands manual

-The key to Terminal wisdom is the man command.
+command.
 It summons manual (or man) pages for almost any command; they're the equivalent of a help system for the command line.
-In fact, man itself is a command, whose role is to format and display this documentation.
+In fact, man

 First, launch Terminal (in your /Applications/Utilities folder).
-Then, if you type man pwd, for example, Terminal will display the man page for the pwd command.
+Then, if you type man pwd

-The beginning of the man page for the pwd command.
+page for the pwd

-All man pages have a common format.
+pages have a common format.
 They begin with name (the name of the command) and a brief description of what it does.
-The pwd command I looked at above shows the following:
+The pwd

 pwd -- return working directory name

 Next comes synopsis, which shows the command options, or flags, that you can use with it.
-For pwd, there are two options: -L and -P. These options are explained in the description section:
+For pwd

-As you can see here, each of the two options is explained, and a final sentence tells you that the command assumes that the -L option is desired if no other option (and there's only one) is specified.
+As you can see here, each of the two options is explained, and a final sentence tells you that the command assumes that the -L

 Terminal Commands Macbook

 As you work from the command line, you'll find that reading up on the options available for different commands is really important.
-You'll learn the myriad ways you can use these tools, and some man pages also contain examples to help you understand them.
+You'll learn the myriad ways you can use these tools, and some man

 How to scroll through man pages